Castle: Warfare

 If forced to assault a castle, there were many options available to the attackers.
 For wooden structures, such as early motte-and-baileys, fire was a real threat and attempts would be made to set them alight as can be seen in the Bayeux Tapestry.
 Projectile weapons had been used since antiquity and the mangonel and petraria – from Eastern and Roman origins respectively – were the main two that were used into the Middle Ages.
 The trebuchet, which probably evolved from the petraria in the 13th century, was the most effective siege weapon before the development of cannons.
 These weapons were vulnerable to fire from the castle as they had a short range and were large machines.
 Conversely, weapons such as trebuchets could be fired from within the castle due to the high trajectory of its projectile, and would be protected from direct fire by the curtain walls.

 Ballistas or springalds were siege engines that worked on the same principles as crossbows.
 With their origins in Ancient Greece, tension was used to project a bolt or javelin.
 Missiles fired from these engines had a lower trajectory than trebuchets or mangonels and were more accurate.
 They were more commonly used against the garrison rather than the buildings of a castle.
 Eventually cannons developed to the point where they were more powerful and had a greater range than the trebuchet, and became the main weapon in siege warfare.

 Walls could be undermined by a sap.
 A mine leading to the wall would be dug and once the target had been reached, the wooden supports preventing the tunnel from collapsing would be burned.
 It would cave in and bring down the structure above.
 Building a castle on a rock outcrop or surrounding it with a wide, deep moat helped prevent this.
 A counter-mine could be dug towards the besiegers' tunnel; assuming the two converged, this would result in underground hand-to-hand combat.
 Mining was so effective that during the siege of Margat in 1285 when the garrison were informed a sap was being dug they surrendered.
 Battering rams were also used, usually in the form of a tree trunk given an iron cap.
 They were used to force open the castle gates, although they were sometimes used against walls with less effect.

 As an alternative to the time-consuming task of creating a breach, an escalade could be attempted to capture the walls with fighting along the walkways behind the battlements.
-In this instance, attackers would be vulnerable to arrowfire.
+In this instance, attackers would be vulnerable to arrow fire.
 A safer option for those assaulting a castle was to use a siege tower, sometimes called a belfry.
 Once ditches around a castle were partially filled in, these wooden, movable towers could be pushed against the curtain wall.
 As well as offering some protection for those inside, a siege tower could overlook the interior of a castle, giving bowmen an advantageous position from which to unleash missiles.